Skip to main content

 When integrating with Ceramic, you will be running a few different services and components, each serving a specific purpose for running your application:

-• ceramic-one - responsible for storing the actual data and coordinate with network participants.
+• ceramic-one - the Ceramic node written in Rust, responsible for storing data, providing HTTP API access, and coordinating with network participants

 Hardware requirements